Top 15 Tips To Prevent Robocalls

 For example, if someone recorded themselves telling me to press the button now so I won’t receive any more calls, then sure enough once pressed, “hang up” sounded throughout my head as the caller then has a human intercept and join the call as you pressed the button.

-Pressing a button alerts their automated system to let them know a liver person did answer their call and to deliver their bate.
+Pressing a button alerts their automated system to let them know a live person did answer their call and to deliver their bate.

 Again, just hang up!!
 Truly, do not answer phone numbers you do not know!